Maha-Shivagupta Balarjuna: Xuanzang's visit

 Xuanzang, the Chinese monk, traveller, and pilgrim, would have probably visited Dakshina Kosala during the reign of Mahashivagupta Balarjuna.

 He mentions Kosala, Kiao-sa-lo, a country about 5000 li in circuit.
 Without mentioning the name of the capital town, he tells it was 40 li in circuit.
 He describes its very dense population, men were tall, black complexioned, brave and impetuous.
 He found both heretics and believers here.
 The king, whose name he did not supply, was of kshatriya race but also honors the law of Buddha and his virtue and love were far renowned.
 There were about one hundred sangharamas housing less than 10000 priests, all belonging to Mahayana.
 There were also about seventy Deva temples.
 He also mentions a stupa built by the Maurya king Ashoka, where Buddha also showed his miracles.
 In the monastery attached to stupa was lived Nagarjuna bodhisattva.

 Here is what Xuanzang describes Dakshina Kosala:

 Religion

 Balarjuna was a Shaivite, and his seal featured Shiva's bull nandin.
 He granted a village to a Buddhist monastery at the request of his maternal uncle Bhaskaravarman (a brother of Vasata).

 Aftermath

-Soon after Mahashivagupta Balarjuna, Sirpur lost its importance on the political stage however cultural importance continued.
-The dynasty also suffered some loses at the hands of the Nalas.
-The Panduvamshis of Dakshina Kosala started to decline after his death, and there is no record of Panduvamshi kings after Maha-Shivagupta.
+Soon after Maha-Shivagupta Balarjuna, Sirpur lost its importance on the political stage, but its cultural importance continued.
+The dynasty also suffered some losses at the hands of the Nalas.
+The Panduvamshis of Dakshina Kosala started to decline after his death, and there is no record of Panduvamshi kings after him.